 To understand the Camino de Santiago we must look back to the year 813.
-The body of Santiago El Mayor, one of the twelve apostles, is found on Mount Libredón (our current Santiago de Compostela).
-After this discovery, people from all over the world decide to walk to Compostela as a pilgrimage in exchange for the forgiveness of their sins.
-Each pilgrim came from his countries of origin, and that is why the different Caminos de Santiago arise:
+The corpse of Saint James the Great, one of the twelve apostles, was found in Mount Libredón (currently Santiago de Compostela).
+After such discovery, people from all over the world decided to make a pilgrimage to Compostela to redeem themselves.
+As each pilgrim set off from their own country, the different Caminos de Santiago arose:

 French Way, Primitive Way, Northern Way

-English Way, Portuguese Way, Finisterre Way and Via de la Silver
+English Way, Portuguese Way, Finisterre Way and Via de la Plata

-In 2021, the 120th Holy Year Compostela Jubilee or Holy Year Xacobeo will be celebrated, which are those in which the 25th of July (feast of Santiago Apostle ) falls on a Sunday.
-The last Holy Year was in 2010 and the next one will be celebrated in 2032, so don’t miss the opportunity to visit Santiago on such special dates!
+2021 is the 120th Jubilee Year of Compostela or Holy Jacobean Year, which is only celebrated when July 25th (the festivity of St. James the Apostle) falls on a Sunday.
+The last Holy Year was 2010 and the next one will be 2032.
+Don’t miss the opportunity to visit Santiago on such special dates!

-In Walkin and Eatin Galicia we know perfectly the secrets and the best tips of the Camino de Santiago.
-We are guides of the Camino and we do several accompaniments a year, passionate about the stories that make up each stage and delighted to be able to share them with you.
-And of course, knowing the best gastronomic stops!
+In Walkin and Eatin Galicia we perfectly know all the secrets and tips of the Camino de Santiago.
+We are guides of the Camino and we do several accompaniments a year.
+We are passionate about the stories that make up each stage and will be delighted to to share them with you.
+Oh, and our gastronomic stops are not to be missed!

-With extensive experience walking with groups, both in Spanish, English, French or Italian.
-Our offer consists of a tourist pack during the Camino: tourist guide service that accompanies the group at all times, accommodation, Galician cuisine meals, luggage transfer at each stage, travel insurance …
+We have extensive experience in walking with groups, both in Spanish, English, French and Italian.
+We offer a tourist pack for the Camino that includes: tourist guide accompanying the group at all times, accommodation, traditional meals, luggage transfer from stage to stage, travel insurance…